oracle/terraform-provider-oci/docs/solutions/Hadoop/EL7/Cloudera/N-Node/README.md

         "source env-vars"

+## Scaling

+Modify the env-vars file prior to deployment and modify the number of workers to scale your cluster dynamically.

 ## Password & User Details

 Please modify scripts/startup.sh and look for the MAIN CLUSTER CONFIGURATION section - this is where you can input your contact information, and set up the Cloudera Manager credentials prior to deployment.